Introduction to Title III

-Title III AANAPISI is our name for a five–year project to make Coastline a stronger, more effective college for Asian American and Pacific Islander students.
+The New Asian American Pacific Islander Generation Initiative (NAAPIGI) is our name for a five–year (2015-2020) grant to make Coastline a stronger, more effective college for Asian American and Pacific Islander students.
+NAAPIGI is funded by the U.S. Department of Education Title III AANAPISI grant.
 However, the programs and services funded under this project are available to Coastline students irrespective of ethnicity.

 What is the Title III AANAPISI Grant?